 International scholars and experts estimated that close to half of the languages spoken in the world today are doomed or in danger of disappearing in the foreseeable future.
 As the death of a language means the demise of its culture, the disappearance of any language is, therefore, an irreparable loss for the heritage of all humankind.
 Safeguarding this diversity today is one of the most urgent challenges facing our world.

-ASEM LDF is scheduled to be held in on the 4-5 September 2012 in Hotel Borobudur, Jakarta, Indonesia, and will highlight 4 (four) essential topics related to the strategies in protecting language diversity in Asia and Europe:
+The ASEM LDF was held in on the 4-5 September 2012 in Jakarta, Indonesia, and highlighted 4 (four) essential topics related to the strategies in protecting language diversity in Asia and Europe: